-In the template development of Anqi CMS,splitFilter is a very practical tool, which can help us quickly split strings of specific formats into arrays.
-For example, we often store keywords, tags, or other attributes of articles in a field in the form of comma-separated, and then display them when neededsplitFiltering is performed.
+In the template development of AnQi CMS,splitA filter is a very practical tool that can help us quickly split strings of a specific format into arrays.
+For example, we often store keywords, tags, or other attributes of articles in a field in the form of comma-separated values, and then display them when neededsplitProcess with the filter.

-However, when usingsplitThe filter function may encounter a common situation that can be frustrating: that is, the resulting array may contain empty string elements.This usually occurs when there are consecutive delimiters in the original string (such as “keyword1,,keyword2”), or the string starts or ends with a delimiter (such as “,keyword1” or “keyword2,“).These empty strings are not only unattractive when displayed on the page, but may also cause logical errors in data processing.
+However, when usingsplitWhen filtering, there is a common situation that may cause us concern: that is, the sliced array may contain empty string elements.This usually occurs when there are consecutive delimiters in the original string (e.g., “keyword1,,keyword2”), or the string starts or ends with a delimiter (e.g., “,keyword1” or “keyword2,“).These empty strings are not only unattractive when displayed on the page, but they can also sometimes cause logical errors in data processing.

 How can we elegantly filter out these empty string elements to ensure that we only get a clean and valid array?The powerful Django template engine syntax of AnQi CMS provides flexible solutions.

-Identify the problem: Why is there an empty string?
+Identify the issue: Why does an empty string appear?

 {% set raw_string = "安企CMS,内容运营,,模板制作,SEO," %}